serverless/examples/google-node-typescript-http-endpoint/README.md

 <!--
 title: Typescript HTTP Endpoint
-description: This example demonstrates how to setup a simple Typescript HTTP endpoint on GCP
+description: 'This example demonstrates how to setup a simple Typescript HTTP endpoint on GCP'
 layout: Doc
 framework: v1
 platform: 'Google Cloud'